Skip to content

 }

-We have now loaded up our JSON file and retrieved the value stored with the gameTitle key.
-In the next tutorial we explore further how we can retrieve values stored in a JSON object.
+We have successfully loaded our JSON file and retrieved the value associated with the gameTitle key.
+In the next tutorial, we’ll delve deeper into retrieving other values stored within a JSON object.